At some point in time you’re probably going to hear “mixing in key”, or “harmonic mixing” get thrown around a lot.

 How to Mix from the Outer to Inner Circle

 For a great sounding mix, use the same number, while changing it at the same time.
 As an example, 8-A will go with 8-B because they both have the 8 number, so you can easily mix between them.
 This will give you a total of four mixing options within the same number.
-If you’re using a harmonic mixing software program, then you can easily search for songs that are adjacent in the current key code.
+If you’re using harmonic mixing software, then you can easily search for songs that are adjacent to the current key code.
 All of the songs in the same code will be compatible.

 Experimenting with Harmonic Mixing

 Once you get the hang of the basics, you’ll find that you can mix up and down the mixing key chart and love the results each and every time.
 However, there’s definitely more to the Camelot wheel than meets the eye.
 You can try going through the wheel anti-clockwise or clockwise, which will leave your set sounding both dynamic and fresh.
 You can even get really creative and drop in some curveballs.